1962 FIFA World Cup Group 3: Mexico vs Czechoslovakia

-In this game Václav Mašek scored the fastest goal in the history of the tournament after only 15 seconds.
+In this game Václav Mašek scored the second fastest goal in the history of the tournament after only 15 seconds.
 Isidoro Díaz equalized after sweeping past two defenders, Alfredo del Águila made it 2-1 before half time.
 In the second half Mexicans secured their first World Cup victory with a late penalty converted by Héctor Hernández.
 Mašek’s record would be beaten 40 years later by Turkish footballer Hakan Şükür, after only 10 seconds.